Review – Cyberpunk 2077

 Cyberpunk 2077 is the story of V. Her life isn’t great when you get there, but it’s just downhill afterward.
 She loses her chummer – er, choom – and has Keanu Reeves implanted in her brain.
 Also, she’s dying.
 She doesn’t really want to, so you, V, and Keanu Reeves have to figure out a way to help her not die.

 It’s a half-crappy story for a few reasons.
 The good part of it is that the whole fight for survival while Keanu Reeves mocks you is pretty good.
 The bad part is that a race-against-time narrative doesn’t work in a sandbox game like this.
-The first thing I did after finding out I was dying was driving around, sponging up side-quests.
+The first thing I did after finding out I was dying was drive around and sponge up side-quests.
 I felt so little urgency, but every time V talked to someone, she’d cough out a lung and talk about how scary it was to look death in the face.
 Then we’d go off and race or something.
 I guess my brain can wait to melt.

 It’s also not that great, because it doesn’t explore its themes really well.
 There are a lot of themes that get touched on, but most of them get drowned out by the overly-extravagant, hedocentric future where everyone swaps out their parts for the latest models.
 It explores transhumanism but never says anything interesting besides that maybe when gender is more easily adjustable, we might just start fucking more.
 I could have told you that.

 Then it touches on some more personal things, and they’re so detached from the world.
 What I find most disappointing is that there is very little focus on corporate overreach.
 It’s there, but it feels more like set dressing.
-There’s so much separation, so they aren’t omnipresent threats.
-They aren’t the hand that feeds; you can’t bite them and they can’t bite back.
+There’s so much separation between you and the big bad businesses, so they aren’t omnipresent threats.
+They aren’t the hand that feeds; you can’t bite them, and they can’t bite back.

 SHOOT FIRST, QUESTIONS LATER

 One of the major complaints I heard echoed about Cyberpunk 2077 is that its combat is bland.
 I don’t necessarily buy that.
-It’s not fancy like Doom Eternal, but in comparison to a Farcry title or, goodness help us, Call of Duty, I feel like it’s a bit more interesting.
+It’s not fancy like Doom Eternal, but in comparison to a Far Cry title or, Gods of Gunplay help us, Call of Duty, I feel like it’s a bit more interesting.
 Between your cybernetics, hacking, and good old-fashioned ballistics, there are a lot of options.
-Maybe too many, since I didn’t find combat all that challenge, but I guess I could have maybe cranked the difficulty.
+Maybe too many, since I didn’t find combat all that challenging, but I guess I could have maybe cranked the difficulty.

 IF YOU WANT “QUIET,” HIRE SOMEONE ELSE